Rescue of Jews by Catholics during the Holocaust: Italy

 The Pope had helped the Jews of Rome in September, by offering whatever amounts of gold might be needed towards the 50 kg ransom demanded by the Nazis.
 Upon receiving news of the roundups on the morning of 16 October, the Pope immediately instructed Cardinal Secretary of State, Cardinal Maglione, to make a protest to the German ambassador to the Vatican, Ernst von Weizsacker: "Maglione did so that morning, making it clear to the ambassador that the deportation of Jews was offensive to the Pope.
 In urging Weizsacker 'to try to save these innocent people,' Maglione added: 'It is sad for the Holy Father, sad beyond imagination, that here in Rome, under the very eyes of the Common Father, that so many people should suffer only because they belong to a specific race.'"
 Following the meeting, Weizsacker gave orders for a halt to the arrests.

 Pius assisted various noted rescuers.
-From within the Vatican, and in co-operation with Pius XII, Monsignor Hugh O'Flaherty, operated an escape operation for Jews and Allied escapees.
-In 2012, the Irish Independent Newspaper credited him with having saved more than 6,500 people during the war.
-Pietro Palazzini was an assistant vice rector in a pontifical seminary during the war, and is remembered by Israel for his efforts for Italian Jews during the war.
-He hid Michael Tagliacozzo on Vatican property for in 1943 and 1944, when the Nazis were rounding up Italian Jews and was recognised by Yad Vashem in 1985.
+From within the Vatican, and in co-operation with Pius XII, Monsignor Hugh O'Flaherty, ran an escape operation for Jews and Allied escapees.
+In 2012, the Irish Independent newspaper credited him with having saved more than 6,500 people during the war.
+Pietro Palazzini, an assistant vice rector in a pontifical seminary during the war, is remembered by Israel for his efforts for Italian Jews during the war.
+He hid Michael Tagliacozzo on Vatican property in 1943 and 1944, when the Nazis were rounding up Italian Jews and was recognized by Yad Vashem in 1985.
 Giovanni Ferrofino is credited with saving 10,000 Jews.
 Acting on secret orders from Pope Pius XII, Ferrofino obtained visas from the Portuguese Government and the Dominican Republic to secure their escape from Europe and sanctuary in the Americas.
 Pius provided funds to the Jewish refugees of Fiume saved by Giovanni Palatucci and to other rescue operations - to the French Capuchin Pierre-Marie Benoit of Marseille and others.
 When Archbishop Giovanni Montini (later Pope Paul VI) was offered an award for his rescue work by Israel, he said he had only been acting on the orders of Pius XII.